Our Experts

 - Strengthening Women Leadership for Peace: What Principles of Leadership are Critical and Why?

-- Geneva Peace Week, “Peace is Possible”, 31 October-4 November 2022.
-High-Level panel on “Making Peace Possible: What’s New on the New Agenda for Peace” organised by the GCSP (Member, Management Committee)
+- Geneva Peace Week, “Peace is Possible”, 31 October-4 November 2022: High-Level Panel organised by the GCSP on “Making Peace Possible: What’s New on the New Agenda for Peace?”
+(Member, Management Committee)

-- Breakfast Briefing on Our Common Agenda and soft launch of the UN University Centre for Police Research (UNU-CPR) in Geneva, co-organised with UNU-CPR and GPP, 21 October 2022 (Lead at GCSP)
+- Breakfast Briefing on Our Common Agenda and Soft Launch of the UN University Centre for Police Research in Geneva, co-organised with the GPP, GCSP, 21 October 2022 (Lead at GCSP)

 - Geneva Security Debate: The New Agenda for Peace: An Opportunity to Reshape Peace Operations